marketmuse/editor/README.md

 *Callbacks*

-Callbacks are like events, however they do not have a synthetic event object.
-They get invoked with a single argument, `args`, which is an object that holds `functions` and `formats` api's like in the events.
+Callbacks are like events, however they do not have a synthetic event object attached to it.
+While some of them will have access to `args` just like the events, some are used as enhancers before the initialization of the editor object, so `args` will not be accessible.
+Their arguments varies.

 * **onValueChange** *(function( args: object ))* - This function gets invoked on editor state change.
 It should be used as a replacement to the `onChange` event.
 Note that changes to the editor state under this callback should be made conditionally, otherwise it will cause an infinite loop.
+* **onInsertData** *(function ( data: DataTransfer ))* - Runs on editor.insertData, receives the DataTransfer object as the argument.

 ### Example